Skip to main content

 Deploy the Langflow production environment on Kubernetes

-The Langflow Runtime chart is tailored for deploying applications in a production environment.
+The Langflow runtime Helm chart is tailored for deploying applications in a production environment.
 It is focused on stability, performance, isolation, and security to ensure that applications run reliably and efficiently.

 important

-By default, the Langflow runtime Helm chart enables readOnlyRootFilesystem: true as a security best practice.
+For security reasons, the default Langflow runtime Helm chart sets readOnlyRootFilesystem: true.
 This setting prevents modifications to the container's root filesystem at runtime, which is a recommended security measure in production environments.

-Disabling readOnlyRootFilesystem reduces the security of your deployment.
-Only disable this setting if you understand the security implications and have implemented other security measures.
+If readOnlyRootFilesystem is disabled (false), it degrades your deployment's security posture.
+Only disable this setting if you understand the security implications and you have implemented other security measures.

 For more information, see the Kubernetes documentation.